simoncozens/fonts-and-layout/opentype.md

       ...
     </hhea>

-At this point let's also look at the parts of the `OS/2` table which deal with glyph metrics.
+At this point let's pause and skip down to the parts of the `OS/2` table which deal with glyph metrics.
 Because you can't say `OS/2` in valid XML, `ttx` writes it funny:

     <OS_2>
       ...